 A secured debt is a type of loan in which a lender holds an asset as collateral.
-This collateral can be any valuable asset such as a car, or a house, that secures the loan.
+By the end of the article you will see whether an unsecured installment loan is better or secure loans.
+The collateral can be any valuable asset, such as a car, or a house, that secures the loan.
 Secured debt can include:

 - Mortgage: This is a loan that is secured by real estate and has a higher interest rate and a longer repayment period.

 - Home equity loans: They allow homeowners to borrow against the equity in their homes.